pnkraemer/probdiffeq/README.md

 For example, [this notebook](https://pnkraemer.github.io/probdiffeq/advanced_examples/physics_enhanced_regression_1/) shows how to combine ProbDiffEq with [Optax](https://optax.readthedocs.io/en/latest/index.html), and [this notebook](https://pnkraemer.github.io/probdiffeq/advanced_examples/physics_enhanced_regression_2/) does the same with [BlackJAX](https://optax.readthedocs.io/en/latest/index.html).

 ## Citing this repository
-If you find Probdiffeq helpful for your research project, please consider citing:
+If you find Probdiffeq helpful for your research, please consider citing:

 ```bibtex
 @phdthesis{kramer2024implementing,